cigroup-ol/windml/doc/gettingstarted.rst

    windML schematic architecture

-Given *Windpark* and *Windmill* objects one can visualize the data via different visualization components such as dimensionality reduction, park and mill information, information about the time series, topology etc., see :ref:`examples`.
-An important motivation of windML is forecasting time-series with regression and classifcation.
-For both methodologies a mapping of a time-series to labels is required.
+Given *Windpark* and *Windmill* objects, one can visualize the data via different visualization components such as dimensionality reduction, park and mill information, information about the time-series, topology etc., see :ref:`examples`.
+An important motivation of windML is forecasting time-series with regression and classification.
+For both methodologies, a mapping of a time-series to labels is required.
 Different mapping
 approaches have been tested in the past, see :ref:`mapping` for